wubin28/quick-rust-with-ai/README.md

 ## **📂 Repository Structure**

-Each chapter has its own directory with corresponding code samples and exercises.
+Each chapter has its own directory with corresponding project code samples.
 The structure is organized as follows:

 ```
 /ch01